amabdallah/WaM-DaM/01Documentation/02DDL/ReadMe.md

 2. The DDL generator is called from the CMD terminal.
 Open the CMD Terminal and navigate to the folder where all the Python scripts reside at
 Windows>Start>Accessories>CMD
-You can use the commad *cd* then space then the name of the folder that contains these scripts
+You can use the command *cd* then space then the name of the folder that contains these scripts

 ![](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/02DDL/DDL_Generator.jpg)